• Skip to main content

 All CDL recipients identified as not qualified during this investigation have been reported to the Massachusetts Registry of Motor Vehicles.

-In August 2025, former Trooper Calvin Butner, a co-defendant, was sentenced to three months in prison, to be followed by one year of supervised release with the first three months in home confinement.
-In August 2025, Former Trooper Perry Mendes, also a co-defendant, was sentenced to one month in prison, to be followed by one year of supervised release with the first two months on home confinement.
+Later in August 2025, former Trooper Calvin Butner, a co-defendant, was sentenced to three months in prison, to be followed by one year of supervised release with the first three months in home confinement.
+Also in August 2025, co-defendant, Former Trooper Perry Mendes, was sentenced to one month in prison, to be followed by one year of supervised release with the first two months on home confinement.
 In September 2025, civilian co-defendant Eric Mathison was sentenced to one year and one day in prison, to be followed by three years of supervised release.
 In May 2025, Gary Cederquist was convicted of two counts of conspiracy to commit extortion, one count of extortion, six counts of honest services mail fraud, three counts of conspiracy to falsify records, 19 counts of falsification of records and 17 counts of false statements.
 He is scheduled to be sentenced on Sept.
 29, 2025.

 Primary Sidebar